Bjew87/ubuntu_setup/README.md

-# Bjew87 personal ubuntu setup script
+# Bjew87 personal Ubuntu setup script

 This is the way I set up a fresh install.
 Feel free to use it for yourself.